booste-corporation/booste_cli/README.md

 # Booste CLI
-The Booste CLI (command line interface) is a tool to easily run code in perosnal or shared development environments, rather than on local devices.

-This is to avoid dependency issues, platform conflicts, and compute restrictions of local hardware.
+The Booste CLI (command line interface) is a tool to easily run code on personalized environments on the cloud, rather than on local devices.
+Using personalized enivronments that can easily be shared across your team eliminates dependency issues, platform conflicts, and compute restrictions of local hardware.

 ## Installation